There is no cure for osteoarthritis (OA) of the knee, but various strategies can help reduce the risk, slow the damage, and manage symptoms.

 - What are the potential risks and complications?

 - Is it an outpatient or inpatient procedure?

 - How long will it take to return to work and my normal routine?

-Remember, the more open and honest you are with your doctor about your symptoms, pain level, and mobility constraints, the better off you’ll be in terms of finding the treatment that’s best for you and your OA of the knee.
+The more open and honest you are with your doctor about your symptoms, pain level, and mobility constraints, the better chance you’ll have of finding the treatment that’s best for you.